Camping close to home still permitted under B.C. travel ban: Henry - Aldergrove Star

 B.C. residents will not be able to book accommodations or a camping site outside of their local health authority, which is being enforced at the discretion of the campsite operator.

-For the purposes of the new travel restrictions, Vancouver Coastal Health and Fraser Health regions are being treated as a single region, said Public Safety Minister Mike Farnworth.
+For the purposes of the new travel restrictions, Vancouver Coastal Health and Fraser Health regions are being treated as a single zone, said Public Safety Minister Mike Farnworth.

 Operators are also being asked to cancel any already-made bookings.
 BC Parks is said it is ensuring those who booked a provincial camping site outside of their health authority are refunded.